material-components/material-components-web/packages/mdc-icon-button/README.md

 ### Icon Button Toggle

 The icon button can be used to toggle between an on and off icon.
-To style an icon button as an icon button toggle, add both icons as child elements and place the `data-toggle-on` attribute on the icon that should be on.
+To style an icon button as an icon button toggle, add both icons as child elements and place the `mdc-icon-button__icon--on` class on the icon that represents the on element.
 If the button should be initialized in the "on" state, then add the `mdc-icon-button--on` class to the parent `button`.
 Then instantiate an `MDCIconButtonToggle` on the root element.

 ```html
 <button id="add-to-favorites"